A. A call to return to the Promised Land.

 i.
 This prophecy had a short-term fulfillment in God’s protection of the rebuilding work and blessing of the city under Ezra and Nehemiah.
 But clearly, its ultimate fulfillment will be rebuilding under the rule of the Messiah.

 ii.
-Today Jerusalem is indeed a city without walls, because in modern warfare they are useless in defending the city.
-Ultimately Jerusalem will be a city without walls because the prince of peace will reign from Jerusalem and He will be her protection.
+Today Jerusalem is indeed a city without walls because in modern warfare they are useless for defending the city.
+Ultimately Jerusalem will be a city without walls because the Prince of Peace (Isaiah 9:6) will reign from Jerusalem and He will be her protection.

 2. (6-7) Exiles exhorted to return.